Eswatini Privacy Centre

 • A specialist sub-contractor operates our CCTV system.

-• Services Providers that assists us with providing our services to you.
+• Services Providers that assist us with providing our services to you.

-These service providers can’t use your information for their purposes or on behalf of other organisations unless you agree otherwise.
+These service providers cannot use your information for their purposes or on behalf of other organisations unless you agree otherwise.

-We outline your rights regarding the personal data we hold about you below.
+We outline your rights regarding the personal information we hold about you below.

 Access: You can access all information that we hold about you by contacting us through DPOEswatini@transunion.com

-Correction/Destruction/Deletion: If the information we hold about you is inaccurate, irrelevant, excessive, out of date, incomplete, misleading or obtained lawfully, you have a right to ask us to correct it or delete it.
+Correction/Destruction/Deletion: If the information we hold about you is inaccurate, irrelevant, excessive, out of date, incomplete, misleading or obtained unlawfully, you have a right to ask us to correct it or delete it.

-Objection to processing: You may object (on reasonable grounds) to processing your personal data unless legislation provides for such processing.
+Objection to processing: You may object (on reasonable grounds) to processing your personal information unless legislation provides for such processing.

-Objection to direct marketing: You may object to us using your personal data for direct marketing, and if you do, we will stop.
+Objection to direct marketing: You may object to us using your personal information for direct marketing, and if you do, we will stop.

 9. Where to lodge a complaint